 Other than the air we breathe, water is the single most important element in our lives.
 Water is a valuable natural resource.
 Safe, reliable, good-tasting drinking water is a carefully manufactured product.
 It’s collected, treated, tested and delivered to your home and business 24 hours a day.
 It is vital to conserve water inside and outside of your home year round.
 The idea of conserving water may seem difficult at first, but many major water saving tips are actually easy to accomplish without any inconvenience!
 Achieving one act of conservation each day will help significantly reduce the amount of water that is used each year!
 Practice the following tips to aid in your communities’ efforts to save water, and to reduce consumption on your monthly bill!

-Please be sure to follow all water restrictions for your system.
+Important: Please be sure to follow all water restrictions for your system.

-Other ways to Conserve Water Outside of your Home
+Conserving Water Outside of your Home

 - Adjust your lawn mower to a higher setting.
 Longer grass holds moisture better than shorter grass!